eser/stack/dotenv/README.md

 ## 🚀 Getting Started with Environment Variables (ENV)

-Environment variables (often shortened to env vars or env) are variables that are available in all command line sessions and affect the behavior of the applications on your system.
+Environment variables (often shortened to env vars or env) are variables available in all command line sessions and affect the behavior of the applications on your system.
 They are essential for managing the configuration of your applications separate from your code.

-**The 12-Factor App** recommends storing config in environment variables
+**The 12-Factor App** methodology recommends storing configurations in environment variables.

 ### The 12-Factor App